-First, I want you to understand the Skill Pyramid.
-This basic awareness provides a framework to look at how you approach your fitness, your health, and ultimately your surfing.
+To start with our 5 Tips for Better Surfing, I first want you to understand the Skill Pyramid.
+This basic awareness provides a framework to look at how you approach your fitness, your health and ultimately your surfing.

 Work on your “skill” in the ocean.
-Your Skill, the Art of surfing, is built upon a healthy and well functioning body.
+Your Skill and the Art of surfing is built upon a healthy and well functioning body.

-Fitness, movement, nutrition, breathwork, training, all enhance your athletic foundations, your ability to move and do so fluildly and powerfully.
+Fitness, movement, nutrition, breath-work and training, all enhance your athletic foundations, your ability to move and do so fluidly and powerfully.
 These characteristics allow you to work on the “skill” of surfing unimpeded by a body that is weak, injured, or plagued with injuries.
 Those things tend to piss you off in the surf, so do something about it!

 Breath for Better Surfing

-The basics of breath leads into performance, hold down work, and mindset shifting.
-The starting point is basic breathing, but doing so efficiently and with diaphragm.
+The basics of breath lead into performance, hold down work and mindset shifting.
+The starting point is basic breathing, but doing so efficiently and with the diaphragm.
 Get into some crocodile breathing.
 If you want to nerd out on breath work, give this a read: Breath Work for Surfers

 Healthy Hips for Better Surfing